JordanOfficial Name: Hashemite Kingdom of Jordan

 Safety and Security

-THREATS TO SAFETY AND SECURITY: The threat of terrorism remains high in Jordan.
+The threat of terrorism remains high in Jordan.
 Transnational and indigenous terrorist groups have demonstrated the capability to plan and implement attacks in Jordan.
-The Department of State remains concerned about the continued threat of terrorist attacks, demonstrations, and other violent actions against U.S. citizens and interests overseas.
+The Department of State remains concerned about the continued threat of terrorist attacks and other violent actions against U.S. citizens and interests overseas.
 In October 2012 the Jordanian government foiled a terrorist plot, arresting a number of al-Qa’ida operatives targeting public areas and the U.S. Embassy in Amman.
 The U.S. Embassy in Amman and other embassies across the region were closed for 10 days in August 2013 in response to threats.
-Travelers to Jordan should be aware that violent extremist groups in Iraq have carried out terrorist activities against U.S. and Government of Jordan (GOJ) targets in Jordan.
-Al-Qa’ida affiliates in Syria and other violent extremist groups continue to pose a threat.
+Travelers to Jordan should be aware that violent extremist groups have carried out terrorist activities against U.S. and Government of Jordan (GOJ) targets in Jordan.
+Violent extremist groups in Syria and Iraq, including the Islamic State of Iraq and the Levant (ISIL) and Jabhat al-Nusra continue to pose a threat.
+The potential for terrorist activity was heightened as Jordan took an active role in the coalition against ISIL.
+Since September 2014, authorities have increased presence and vigilance at public areas and tourist spots, as well as through road checkpoints.

 Criminal activity can also prompt a heightened security posture in Jordan.
 Travel to the city of Ma’an and along the main national highway that runs through the city has been off-limits to U.S. government personnel for much of 2013 and 2014 due to criminal activity and associated civil unrest.
 In May 2014, U.S. government contractors were chased by armed criminals on Highway 10 running east toward Iraq.
-Much of that highway has been placed off-limits to Embassy personnel.
+Much of that highway, as well as the border area with Iraq, has been placed off-limits to Embassy personnel.

 Terrorists often do not distinguish between U.S. government personnel and private U.S. citizens.
 Terrorists may target areas frequented by Westerners, such as tourist sites, hotels, restaurants, bars, nightclubs, liquor stores, shopping malls, transportation hubs, places of worship, expatriate residential areas, and schools.
 In light of these security concerns, U.S. citizens should maintain a high level of vigilance, be aware of their surroundings, and take appropriate steps to increase their security awareness.
 It is especially important for travelers to be unpredictable in their movements by varying their times and routes and maintaining a low profile.
 Moreover, U.S. citizens should avoid contact with any suspicious or unfamiliar objects and immediately report the presence of such objects to local authorities.
 U.S. government personnel overseas have been advised to take the same precautions.